Girard History Museum

 Circa 1886 – 1888

 The official organization of St John’s Protestant Episcopal Church took place in May 1871.
 Dr. William H. Warner and Mark Elliot were wardens, and the vestrymen were C. Dana Sayrs, Thomas C. Patterson, C. G. Hawley, Percy Daniels, and M. M. Flint.
 The incorporation papers were signed by Franklin Playter.
 In July 1873 two lots at the southeast corner of Summit and Buffalo were purchased, and a house on this location was used as a temporary chapel for several years.
 Henry Albert Schmidt was the Architect who drew up the plans and in 1886 the construction of a new stone church was begun.
 The stone was purchased at 75 cents per perch of 2100 pounds from George Priestly’s stone quarry, near the cemetery southwest of town.
 The church completed in 1888, was 30 X 60 feet, and 40 feet high at the peak of the steep roof.
-Inside it is ceiled with oak and has oak floors.
+Inside it is filled with oak and has oak floors.
 The stained-glass windows were shipped from St Louis and are quite valuable today, giving the building much character.
 In 1917 a pipe organ was installed as a gift from Harriet Nye Towne of Marietta, Ohio, in memory of Capt.
-John Dana Barker and wife who were from Marietta too.
+John Dana Barker and his wife were from Marietta too.
 The organ was built by the Vogel-Barker-Cisler Company of Marietta.

 Col. Quentin Pease, originally from Pittsburg, who was married to Sallie Flint, whose family had been connected with the church since its beginning, retired in Girard and headed a movement to acquire the beautiful little church as a museum for Girard and the surrounding area.

-The Museum of Crawford County’s deed was transferred to the Friends of Historic Girard in 2015 and the name was changed to the Girard History Museum.
+The Museum of Crawford County’s deed was transferred to the Friends of Historic Girard in 2015 and the name was changed to the Girard History Museum.National Register of Historic Places 2007

 Raymond Community Home